cloudback/docs/content/posts/wasabi.md

 tags: ["News", "Release notes"]
 date: 2022-11-21
 categories: ["News", "Release notes"]
+description: Backup GitHub repositories to Wasabi Cloud Storage with Cloudback.
 ---

 Cloudback provides an easy way to store GitHub repository backups in various storages.
 And today, we are delighted to announce the support of a new storage - Wasabi Cloud Storage.